Embracing Emotional Intelligence: Navigating Stress and Frustration in the Workplace

 3. Developing Empathy

-- Social awareness, particularly empathy, helps in understanding the perspectives and feelings of colleagues and managers.
-This awareness can lead to a more compassionate view of what others might be going through and reduce the intensity of one's own negative emotions.
+Social awareness, particularly empathy, helps understand colleagues' and managers' perspectives and feelings.
+This awareness can lead to a more compassionate view of what others might be going through and reduce the intensity of one’s negative emotions.

 4. Effective Communication

-- Relationship management emphasizes the importance of communicating feelings and needs effectively, without letting stress and rage take over.
-Assertive communication, negotiation skills, and seeking compromise can help in addressing conflicts constructively.
+Relationship management emphasizes the importance of communicating feelings and needs effectively without letting stress and rage take over.
+Assertive communication, negotiation skills, and seeking compromise can help address conflicts constructively.

 5. Seeking Support